 Not forgetting the incredible benefits and the future that lies ahead of you as a pilot, from an attractive salary, having an office above the clouds to making life-long friendships around the globe.

 In light of recent events, we have also released a new Integrated ATPL Essentials Course for 2020 which whilst doesn’t include all the features of our popular Integrated ATPL Course, is a cheaper alternative helping you to kick-start your career as a pilot.

-In terms of airline pilot training funding, all of our training programs are self-funded by way of either finance, savings or a loan secured typically against a UK property.
+In terms of airline pilot training funding, all of our EASA flight training programmes are self-funded by way of either savings or a loan secured typically against a UK property.

 We are not able to offer any pilot training financial advice however, we would suggest that potential candidates speak with their families and a variety of banks, lenders and independent financial advisers who will be best placed to discuss the finance and funding solutions available for pilot training.

 There are a number of finance specialists and providers which offer loans and finance for pilot training.
 Pegasus Personal Finance and Sure Aviation are just two examples of companies offering pilot training finance and loans to help you embark on your career as a pilot.